 Meal charges will be limited to \$20.00.
-When charges reach \$20.00, the student will need to bring a lunch from home or he/she will be served a peanut butter sandwich and a carton of milk.
+When charges reach \$20.00, the student will need to bring lunch from home.
 If the child does not bring lunch, a parent will be called to bring them lunch.
 You may also prepay for meals or pay for meals daily.
 Breakfast prices are as follows:

-Student breakfast: Free Adult breakfast: \$2.50 Reduced breakfast: Free Lunch prices are as follows:

-Elementary student lunch: Free

-Adult lunch: \$4.35 Reduced lunch: Free
+Student breakfast: \$2.35 Adult breakfast: Reduced breakfast: \$.30 Lunch prices are as follows: Elementary student lunch:\$2.90 Adult lunch: Reduced lunch: \$.40

-Please alert the school if your child has food allergies or is in need of a special diet.
-There is a "meal replacement" form that is required.
+Please alert the school if your child has food allergies or needs a special diet.
+There is a "meal replacement" form required.

-Students bringing lunch boxes should have their names clearly printed on their lunch boxes.
+Students bringing lunch boxes should have their names clearly printed on their lunch box.
 Meal prices are subject to change.

-In the operation of child feeding programs, no child will be discriminated against because of race, sex, color, national origin, age or handicap.
+In the operation of child feeding programs, no child will be discriminated against because of race, sex, color, national origin, age, or handicap.
 If you believe you have been discriminated against, write immediately to the Secretary of Agriculture, Washington, D.C.
 20250.